martin-helmich/graphpizer-server/README.md

 Martin Helmich
 This project is [GPL-licensed](LICENSE).

-**Background:** This project started off as part of my (not-yet-complete) master's thesis in CS at the [University of Appliced Sciences Osnabrück][hsos].
+**Background:** This project started off as part of my (not-yet-complete) master's thesis in CS at the [University of Applied Sciences Osnabrück][hsos].
 It has proven it's worth there and I'll probably continue to develop and maintain it.

 What is GraPHPizer?
 -------------------